ClickHouse/terraform-provider-clickhousedbops/docs/resources/user.md

 - `cluster_name` (String) Name of the cluster to create the resource into.
 If omitted, resource will be created on the replica hit by the query.
 This field must be left null when using a ClickHouse Cloud cluster.
 When using a self hosted ClickHouse instance, this field should only be set when there is more than one replica and you are not using 'replicated' storage for user_directory.
-- `password_sha256_hash` (String, Sensitive) SHA256 hash of the password to be set for the user.
-This is the legacy compatibility field that stores the password hash encrypted in the Terraform state file.
-Use this field for Terraform versions prior to 1.11 or when using OpenTofu.
-Mutually exclusive with `password_sha256_hash_wo`.
+- `password_sha256_hash` (String, Sensitive) SHA256 hash of the password to be set for the user (legacy compatibility, stored encrypted in state)
-- `password_sha256_hash_wo` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) SHA256 hash of the password to be set for the user.
-This field is write-only and never stored in state, providing enhanced security.
-Requires Terraform 1.11 or later.
-Mutually exclusive with `password_sha256_hash`.
+- `password_sha256_hash_wo` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) SHA256 hash of the password to be set for the user (Terraform 1.11+ only, not stored in state)

 ### Read-Only